bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * Additional hardware and system information displayed in top header.

-* Better dashboard mobile device view.
+* Admin page split up into logical sub-sections/sub-pages, in order to present better feedback messages when making changes.
+  * Note: Last-Heard and other dynamic tables are now only displayed in the main admin page.
+    Once entering the sub-pages, the focus is now on the task-at-hand, and the dynamic tables are not displayed.

 * Talker Alias (DMR) displayed next to callsign when operator is transmitting (when applicable).
 This needs a lot of work, yet.
 (This is on the `TalkerAlias` branch, and needs to be explicitly be installed/defined - caveat emptor...this is buggy!).

-* Admin page split up into logical sub-sections/sub-pages, in order to present better feedback messages when making changes.
-  * Note: Last-Heard and other dynamic tables are now only displayed in the main admin page.
-    Once entering the sub-pages, the focus is now on the task-at-hand, and the dynamic tables are not displayed.

 * Much more.
 See [screenshots below](#screenshots).

 ## Installing `W0CHP-PiStar-Dash`

+1. Make a backup of your configuration - just in case.

-1. Open an SSH session to your Pi-Star instance.
+2. Open an SSH session to your Pi-Star instance.

-2. Run:
+3. Run:

         rpi-rw

-3. Run:
+4. Run:

         curl https://repo.w0chp.net/Chipster/W0CHP-PiStar-Install/raw/master/W0CHP-pistar -o W0CHP-pistar

-4. Run this to familiarize yourself with the available options/arguments:
+5. Run this to familiarize yourself with the available options/arguments:

         sudo bash ./W0CHP-pistar -h